Twitter doesn't know why Trump's anti-Muslim tweets are still up

-As if there weren't already enough reasons to question how Twitter handles abuse on its service...
+As if there wasn't enough confusion over how Twitter handles abuse on its service...

 The social network on Friday said it's still trying to justify why it's leaving up a series of graphic anti-Muslim tweets and videos retweeted by President Donald Trump and condemned by world leaders.